ohman4/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block-It starts on a new line, and takes up the whole width Inline-can be nested inside of other elements without disrupting the flow of content.

 3. What are the 4 areas of the box model?

 content, padding, border, margin